 Recognizing this beard type begins with texture and touch.
 When you run your fingers through your beard, coarse hair feels thick, firm, and slightly rigid.
 It tends to hold its shape, resisting the easy movement you’d notice in softer beard types.

-This density is what gives it, its strong, full appearance — but it also makes it more demanding to manage.
+This density is what gives it its strong, full appearance — but it also makes it more demanding to manage.
+You can confirm a coarse texture through a simple self-check:

 These signs together indicate you’re dealing with a beard that’s built for strength but demands consistent care.
-Understanding this difference helps you tailor your routine correctly.
+Coarse beards need more hydration, protection, and patience to maintain their shape and comfort.

 Common Coarse Beard Challenges